cliffnyendwe/award/README.md

 * sudo apt-get install python3.6-venv
 * python3.6 -m venv virtual
 * source virtual/bin/activate

+# Known Bugs & Missing Features

+This are features that i didnt manage to accomplish but soon i will include them.

+* Rating form.
+* Comment form.

 # License
 The project is under license by MIT